Innei/Typecho-Theme-Paul/README.md

 On the index page, you will see four of nav button on the top of the window, Index, about, donate and dream.
 It will display according to your create the necessary pages.
 It will display `index` button , if your don't do anything, it is default.
 So you should do like following.

-about page: you should create independent page, select the `首页模板` template, slug must to fill `about`, and you can write any content you like.
+about page: you should create independent page, select the `首页模板` template, and you can write any content you like.

-dream page: you should create independent page, select the `首页模板` template, slug must to fill `dream`, and you can write any content you like.
+dream page: you should create independent page, select the `首页模板` template, and you can write any content you like.

-donate page: you should create independent page, select the `首页模板` template, slug must to fill `donate`, and you can write any content you like.
+donate page: you should create independent page, select the `首页模板` template, and you can write any content you like.

 index page had four columns, personal information, recent articles, recent diaries, projects.